jimgar/wardboundaries/README.md

 [sf](https://r-spatial.github.io/sf/) tibbles of ward boundaries, obtained from the ONS Open Geography Portal.
 All the original variables and observations are retained and a `geometry` column of type MULTIPOLYGON has been added.
+LAD codes and names have been added to datasets where required, as I believe they will prove useful in most use cases.

-This means the data is ready to be joined to measurements (e.g. number of ducks) and plotted with packages such as `ggplot2` and `leaflet`.
+This means the data is ready to be joined to measurements (e.g. number of ducks) and plotted with e.g. `ggplot2` and `leaflet`.

 Current datasets are:

 - dec2022 (December 2022)
+- dec2021 (December 2021)

 ## Installation